-Enterolysis refers to the removal of adhesions to the bowel.
 Adhesions, or scar tissue, are dense or filmy bands of tissue that connect themselves to structures due to injury.
 An injury can occur from prior surgery, from infection, or any episode that requires the body to heal itself.
-An example is a cut on the skin with a knife.
-The cut heals and forms a scar, which is a type of adhesion.
+Internal adhesions form similarly to external cuts on the skin: as the cut heals it becomes inflamed and forms a scar.

 Pelvic surgery often requires removal of pelvic adhesions.
 When extensive enterolysis is required, the surgery can be very difficult to perform.
 CIGC surgeons consider extensive enterolysis to be the most challenging of all the procedures they perform.
 The reason is that perforation – a “nick” or hole in the bowel – can lead to leakage of fecal material in the pelvis or abdomen.
 This is a surgical emergency that, if not corrected immediately, can lead to a severe infection and death.

 Pelvic node dissection is a routine procedure in GYN Oncology for uterine, cervical, and ovarian cancer.
 The laparoscopic approach, although more difficult to learn, is easier, more effective, and safer than open node dissection.
 Bleeding is decreased, node yields are increased, and recovery is very fast.
 This is the preferred approach used by CIGC surgeons safely and effectively for all patients with cancer and requiring node dissection.
 The use of this approach completely eliminates the need for open surgical procedures for almost all uterine, cervical, and early stage ovarian cancer patients.